 By now, you have a working application and would like to improve its quality by making the results more relevant to your use case.
 You have already figured out the best deep learning model for your application, and now it's time to make it better!

 Finetuner is a product in Jina's ecosystem that can tune the weights of any deep neural network to generate better embeddings on the search tasks.
 Check out the documentation. to understand how Finetuner works.

 Here is a step-by-step guide to finetune your deep learning models.

 We've also put together some examples to get you started with Finetuner:

 You have shown an incredible amount of dedication and enthusiasm towards learning Jina’s neural search framework.

 Take this final quiz to earn the status of being an advanced user of Jina and apply everything you have learned so far to build enterprise-grade search solutions.

-We’d appreciate any feedback you’d have about your experience with the learning bootcamp.
+We’d appreciate any feedback you’d have about your experience with the developer portal.
 Please check it out and provide us with your valuable feedback.